pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-02-09-matrix-transformation.md

 ---
 layout: post
 title: "How matrices transform space"
-excerpt: "An intuitive way to look a how matrices operate vectors.
-Forget the matrix multiplication formula"
+excerpt: "An intuitive way to look at matrix vector multiplication"
-date: 2021-02-10
+date: 2021-02-09
 tags:
 comments: true
 ---

+We'll use some common Python libraries to look at matrix-vector multiplication in a new light.
 ```python
 import numpy as np
 %matplotlib inline
 from matplotlib import pyplot
 ```

+We'll also need a helper script to plot gridlines in a 2-D space.
 ```python
 ## Helper script for plotting  gridlines and vectors
 ## Source : https://github.com/engineersCode/EngComp4_landlinear